pablofdezr/telegram-file-downloader/README.md

 ### Rolling Download

-The rolling download feature allows you to automatically download multiple multimedia messages from a Telegram channel starting from a specific message:
+The improved rolling download feature allows you to automatically download multiple multimedia messages from a Telegram channel starting from a specific message:

 1. Select "Rolling input" when prompted for the input mode.
 2. Enter a Telegram message link as the starting point.